happner/happner/docs/autoload.md

 An element is defined as the combination of a __named module__ and a __named component__.

+Note: The module part of the element config can be omitted if `require()` can resolve the component name and the module requires no special construction parameters.

 #### A config defining a single mesh element

 ```javascript